swat-ds/fps.swarthmore.edu/_posts/2020-01-10-sticky-family-with-yaroub-al-obaidi-josh-graupera.md

 > I have definitely come away changed.
 There is an overall culture of othering refugees and resettled people that, though I was aware of its existence, I didn't realize that I had until I worked with people and realized that the barriers between us are not as large we're led to believe.

+The artists: josh graupera, Yaroub Al-Obaidi, and Eric Battle are interested in conducting a smiliar process with other groups.
+Reach out to the artists if you are you interested in recreating this workshop and creating a unique _Sticky Family_ at your institution.